DevoInc/devo-relay/README.md

 ```
 This occurs because the Devo NG-Relay is not fully started when the Devo
-NG-Relay Cli started.
+NG-Relay CLI started.
 To solve this, simply re-run the command below:

 ```bash
 docker-compose run -rm devo-ng-relay-cli